 If I have seen further it is only by standing on the shoulders of Giants.
 Sir Isaac Newton, 15 February 1676.
 As public health professionals, we stand on the shoulders of giants.
 This course has two major goals: to welcome students into membership in the professional social movement called public health and to expose them to the rich historical tradition of the profession.
 Using selected public health case studies, we will highlight a selection of extraordinary individuals and events with the goal of illuminating current global health architecture and building understanding of the politics of priority-setting and decision-making.
 The course will address issues of human rights, individual rights, population rights and ethics.

 This course gives students an understanding of the elements common to all medical care systems and the factors which influence the shape, cost, performance, and quality of health systems.
 Examples are drawn from countries whose wealth and stage of development vary widely.
 The interaction between the public and private components of the health sector is explored.
 Equity in health services is a crosscutting theme.
 Students learn about the organization, delivery, and financing of medical care and the strengths and weaknesses of alternative approaches to health care finance and delivery.
 The major problems in health care facing low- and middle-income countries and the strategic options available to these countries are addressed.
 The course is taught in an interactive lecture format.
 There is an emphasis on systems thinking and systems approach.
-All International Health concentrators, MPH students who are not U.S. citizens or permanent residents of the U.S., and MI program students may take this class.
+All Global Health concentrators, MPH students who are not U.S. citizens or permanent residents of the U.S., and MI program students may take this class.
 HPM concentrators must take PM702.
 Students who have taken PM702 for MPH degree credit may enroll in IH704 as an MPH elective.
-IH concentrators are given preference in registration but registration is open.
+Global Health concentrators are given preference in registration but registration is open.